From pre-production to post-production, discover how to make your analogue masterpiece with the LomoKino

 Developing your LomoKino roll

-Developing your LomoKino film at a photolab is a breeze.
-Because the LomoKino uses a format most labs won’t be used to seeing, it’s best to tell them about the LomoKino in advance and ask the lab technician not to cut your negatives – But if your lab does automatically cut your negatives, it’s no big deal – You’ll probably end up with negatives and prints similar to what you’d get with a camera like the Lomography Supersampler (with 4 frames on each print).
+Because the LomoKino uses a format most labs won’t be used to seeing, it’s best to tell your film lab about the LomoKino in advance.
+Ask the lab technician not to cut your negatives, but if your lab does automatically cut your negatives, it’s no big deal – You’ll probably end up with negatives and prints similar to what you’d get with a camera like the Lomography Supersampler (with 4 frames on each print).
 You can then easily scan the negatives using a flatbed scanner.

 Scanning your roll